jeancsanchez/JcPlayer/README.md

     player.initAnonPlaylist(urls);
 ```

-###Option 3: Initialize an anonymous playlist, but with a custom title for all
+###Option 3: Initialize an playlist with a custom title for all
 ```java
     ArrayList<String> urls = new ArrayList<>();
     urls.add("http://www.example.com.br/android/Music_01.mp3");